epayinfo/simple_faucet/README.md

 cURL > 7.36

-PHP Mcrypt extension (recommended)
+PHP Mcrypt extension (Must Have)

-PHP SOAP client extension (recommended)
+PHP SOAP client extension (Must Have)

 Powered by Smarty and PHP